Promoting, supporting and encouraging the study of the United States since 1955

 Undergraduate Essay Award

 We are looking for essays that explore any aspect of the American experience, from the perspective of history, literature, film, politics or any other related or inter-related discipline.
-Submissions that engage with some aspect of social justice, such as (but not limited to ) voting rights, environmental justice, Indigenous rights, racial justice, healthcare, gender justice, immigration, or equality, are of particular interest to the awarding panel.
+Submissions that engage with some aspect of social justice, such as (but not limited to) voting rights, environmental justice, Indigenous rights, racial justice, healthcare, gender justice, immigration, or equality, are of particular interest to the awarding panel, but there is no expectation or requirement that you do write on these topics.

-Essays may be adapted from coursework or ongoing research projects that students are engaged in, but they must conform to word length and the appropriate presentation style required by the judging panel for each award.
+Essays may be adapted from coursework or ongoing research projects that students are engaged in, but they must conform to the 2,000 – 3,000 word limit (not including footnotes and bibliography) and use an appropriate bibliographic referencing system.

 Your essay will be assessed according to the following criteria: